 - Factory taped seams with 1800mm coating.

 Overall, the Trail Ridge 6 is a perfect family camping tent.
-This tent would be great to take out on any car camping trip, any state or county parks and even a hike in camp site.
+This tent would be great to take out on any car camping trip, any state or county parks and even a hike in campsite.

-I wouldn’t recommend sleeping more than 5 people in the tent if you want some space for any pack, clothes or gear. but 6 is doable if you have another area to store you gear.
+I wouldn’t recommend sleeping more than 5 people in the tent if you want some space for any pack, clothes or gear. but 6 is doable if you have another area to store your gear.